 If you have a question that you want to put to the leader of the council or any other member of the Cabinet, or the chair of a particular committee or scrutiny committee, you must submit it in writing.

 Your email or letter must arrive at the address below no later than 2pm on the second working day before the council meeting.
 You can only ask one question at a meeting.

 Oxfordshire County Council

 Before the meeting you will be contacted and told whether your question has been accepted and, if possible, given an idea of the approximate time when it will be dealt with.

-The chairman of the council will invite you to put your question to the councillor to whom it is addressed.
+The chair of the council will invite you to put your question to the councillor to whom it is addressed.
 A copy of the question will have been circulated in advance to all councillors and will be made available to the press and public attending the meeting.
-Once you have asked your question and it has been answered, you may if you wish put a supplementary question to the same councillor.
-A supplementary question must arise directly out of the original question or the reply you received.
+Once you have asked your question and it has been answered, you can put a supplementary question to the same councillor.
+The supplementary question must arise directly out of the original question or the reply you received.